 The next programming challenge is number five.
 Given a list of students, we have alphabetized names.
 Loop through the list generating pairs of random SAT scores for Math and Verbal.
 Scores must be in the 200-800 range and must end in a zero.
 To start, we need to import the random module.
 The expected output will be:

 “Student SAT Scores: Aiming Math Score, Verbal Score”.
-Then, for each student, loop the list and generate a random number between 20-80 and multiply it by 10 to get a score in the 200-800 range that ends in a zero.
+Then, for each student, loop the list and generate a random number between 20 and 80 and multiply it by 10 to get a score in the 200-800 range that ends in a zero.
 Print the student name, math score, and verbal score.
 To get the total score, add the math and verbal scores together.
 That takes care of challenge number five.